 77th annual May Show honorable mention for charcoal portrait titled Millennium Male 2022

 Currently have 40 to 50 pieces of art framed and ready to exhibit, from abstract designs to realistic portraits, black cultural paintings.
 Sizes from 6ft by 7ft to 11 in by 14 in.
 Oils, charcoals,

 THANK YOU SINCERELY MARK L CALLOWAY

-Art to has a responsibility to society to build on historical goods that becomes the contemporary goods of today.
+Art to has a responsibility to edify society to build on the historical goods, that becomes the contemporary goods of today.

-So my mission is to edify my world with the power of color and subject matter that tells stories that touch both the spiritual and natural senses of the viewer in a positive way.
+My mission is to improve my world with the gifts God has blessed me with.
+The power of both natural and spiritual sight.
+Color and subject matter that tells stories that touch both the spiritual and natural senses of the viewer in a positive way.

 To do this I feel it necessary to use all the disciplines of the pass, meaning you may see impressionistic to contemporary optical line and emotional brush work and color to build the story, to impact the whole person.
 I want them to see the work beyond the surface though it may be abstract or a realistic work I want to draw you out of the crowd and hold you there until you see me.
 I’m an entertainer!